neex/phuip-fpizdam/README.md

 This is an exploit for a bug in php-fpm (CVE-2019-11043).
 In certain nginx + php-fpm configurations, the bug is possible to trigger from the outside.
 This means that a web user may get code execution if you have vulnerable config (see [below](#the-full-list-of-preconditions)).

+## Writeup

+While we were too lazy to do a writeup, Orange Tsai published [a perfect analysis](https://blog.orange.tw/2019/10/an-analysis-and-thought-about-recently.html) in his blog.
+Kudos to him.

 ## What's vulnerable

 If a webserver runs nginx + php-fpm and nginx have a configuration like